vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-cluster.md

     ```sh
     kubectl describe pvc <my-pvc>
     ```

-   2. To determine if its bound PV `Reclaim Policy` is `Retain` or `Delete`, run.
+1. To determine if its bound PV `Reclaim Policy` is `Retain` or `Delete`, run.

     ```sh
     kubectl describe pv <my-pv>
     ```

 1. To delete the PVC, run:

     ```sh
     kubectl delete pvc <my-pvc>
     ```

 3. If the PV reclaim policy is `Retain`, run the following command and then log into your cloud portal and delete the PV object there:
     ```sh
     kubectl delete pv <my-pvc>
     ```

+**IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu operations are running.